Failover

 • Change your P4PORT to point to the new master host and the same port number so that you can connect to the new master.

-• On the new master server, change the P4TARGET for each replica or edge server by issuing the p4 configure show allservers command and then issuing the p4 configure set "replica-name#P4TARGET=new-master-server:port-number" command.
+• On the new master server, change the P4TARGET for each replica or Edge Server by issuing the p4 configure show allservers command and then issuing the p4 configure set "replica-name#P4TARGET=new-master-server:port-number" command.

 • Update each replica's own P4TARGET by issuing the p4d -r $P4ROOT "-cset replica-name#P4TARGET=new-master-server:port-number"command.